|Click to View Photo||Picture Date||Caption||Size|

 The landfill is also performing a methane gas investigation under the direction of DEQ’s solid waste program.

 (6/28/11 BAG) Lakeside has completed the Feasibility Study to address the landfill cover and groundwater contamination underlying the landfill.
 DEQ will be proceeding with public involvement and remedy selection through the summer/fall of 2011.

-DEQ Solid Waste Permit files for Lakeside Reclamation Landfill.
+DEQ Solid Waste Permit files and ECSI Cleanup files for Lakeside Reclamation Landfill.

 |Substance||Media Contaminated||Concentration Level||Date Recorded|

 |ACETONE||Groundwater||275 ppb in groundwater at well MW-10 on 11/11/04.
 128 ppb at MW-9, 11/11/04.
 35.5 ppb at MW-9, 5/4/00.
 27.4 ppb at MW-4, 4/21/97.
 11.9 at MW-9, 10/17/00.
 5.7 ppb at MW-3.
 5.7 ppb at well MW-3.||11/11/2004|